 It’s great that, in New Zealand, we are getting these opportunities to do high-tech research with some pretty cool equipment.

 Upon his return to New Zealand, Avinash came to Canterbury University to study a Bachelor of Engineering with Honours.
 He chose the mechatronics programme, based on his keen interest in robotics and aerospace.

-Avinash has been impressed by the wide variety of opportunities offered at Canterbury University and in Canterbury in general while he’s been living in the region, as well as the calibre of staff and students.
+Avinash has been impressed by the wide variety of opportunities offered at Canterbury University and in Canterbury in general while he lived in the region, as well as the calibre of staff and students.
 Aside from academic studies, Avinash enjoys playing sport, music, travel and aviation.
-He has been heavily involved in the University of Canterbury Hockey Club over the past 2 years, both as funding officer and treasurer, and is currently working towards gaining a private pilot’s licence through the Canterbury Aero Club.
+He was heavily involved in the University of Canterbury Hockey Club, both as funding officer and treasurer, and whilst there worked towards gaining a private pilot’s licence through the Canterbury Aero Club.

 In the future, Avinash would like to work in the aerospace industry as a control systems engineer.